 - Loan Amount up to Rs.
 10 lakh

 - Repayment Tenure from 12 months to 5 years

 - Concessional Interest Rates for Women Entrepreneurs

-- The minimum age of the applicant should be 18 years and maximum 65 years
+- The minimum age of the applicant should be 18 years and the maximum 65 years

-Non-Corporate Small Business (NCSB) segment comprising of individuals, MSMEs, sole proprietorships/enterprise firms in rural and urban areas can apply for the loan.
+The Non-Corporate Small Business (NCSB) segment comprising individuals, MSMEs, and sole proprietorships/enterprise firms in rural and urban areas can apply for the loan.
 Here are some examples of NCSBs:

 - Small manufacturing units